All powered industrial trucks (PITs) shall be operated and maintained in accordance with this policy.

 University employees designated to operate a University owned PIT shall be required to participate in and successfully complete a PIT training program offered through Environmental Health and Safety to ensure the operator is competent to operate a PIT safely before assuming their responsibilities.

 Training consists of a combination of formal instruction and practical training.
 Formal instruction includes an internet based lecture, knowledge assessment, and written material handouts.
-Practical training includes demonstrations performed by the supervisor, practical exercises performed by the trainee, and evaluation of the operator’s performance in the workplace.
+Practical training includes demonstrations performed by either the supervisor, a third part vendor, or an Environmental Health and Safety Specialist, practical exercises performed by the trainee, and evaluation of the operator’s performance in the workplace.

 Trainees may operate a PIT only: